vojale/CBE544-2018.github.io/ASE/Adsorption/README.md

 ## Adsorption on MXenes ##

-In the second exercise, you will be calculating the adsorption of N atoms on the Ti<sub>2</sub>C surface.
+In the second exercise, you will be calculating the adsorption energy of a N on the Ti<sub>2</sub>C surface and determining what the most favorable adsorption site is.
 The adsorption energy is defined as:
 <div>

 $$